Academic Standing

 The ENGL 160 requirement is waived for students who:

-• Received an ACT English subscore of 27 or higher, an SAT Evidence-Based Critical Reading score of 630 or higher; students meeting this criterion receive three hours of passing credit for ENGL 160
+• Received an ACT English subscore of 27 or higher, an SAT Reading and Writing score of 630 or higher; students meeting this criterion receive three hours of passing credit for ENGL 160.

 • Received a score of 3, 4, or 5 on the AP English Language and Composition test; students meeting this criterion receive three hours of passing credit for ENGL 160.